aman-saini-10/32-bit-Pipelined-Processor/README.md

 # 32-bit-Pipelined-Processor
 Implemented a 32-bit RISC 5-stage Instruction Pipeline in Verilog,
+<br /> THE REFERENCE FOR THE ISA AND THE PIPELINE OPERATION IN THE GIVEN CODE
+<br /> HAS BEEN TAKEN FROM THE BOOK - (Basic Computer Architecture Version 2.1 by Professor Smruti R. Sarangi)
 Processor Supports:
 <br />1.)
 Basic Arithmetic operations
 <br />2.)
 Compare instructions